Welcome to the Worldwide Greathead family my One-Name Study - Person Page 495

 1. [S4] Jan's thoughts based on information from census enumeration sheets.

-Matilda Margaret Greathead was born about 1826 in Southampton, Hampshire, England.1 She was the daughter of Samuel Greatheed and Margaret Elizabeth Crooke.1 She was baptized on 12 April 1826 in St Marys, Southampton, Hampshire, England.2 In the census of 7 June 1841 in Bourne, Christchurch, Hampshire, England, she was listed as the daughter of Samuel Greatheed.3 In the census of 7 April 1861 in The Elms, All St Church Road, Sidmouth, Devon, England, she was listed as the niece of Barnard Trollope, who was retired from the army.
+Matilda Margaret Greatheed was baptised on 12 April 1826 in St Marys, Southampton, Hampshire, England.2 She was the daughter of Samuel Greatheed and Margaret Elizabeth Crooke.11 In the census of 6 June 1841 in Bourne, Christchurch, Dorset, England, she was listed as the daughter of Samuel Greatheed.3 In the census of 7 April 1861 in The Elms, All St Church Road, Sidmouth, Devon, England, she was listed as the niece of Barnard Trollope, who was retired from the army.
 Also living at the house was her sister Adelaide.4 Matilda was recorded in the Lloyd's weekly newspaper of 1 July 1866 as a lady visitor for the last four years at Paddington workhouse.
 Visitors read to the poor.
-She gave evidence at an enquiry about the treatment of the poor and sick.5 In the census of 2 April 1871 in Bona Verto House, Brading, Christchurch, Dorset, England, she was listed as the cousin staying with George C Baillie and his family.6 Matilda was listed as the head of the family of on the census of 3 April 1881 in 27 Queens Road, Marylebone, London, England.7 Matilda was listed as the head of the family of on the census of 5 April 1891 in 48 Penbridge Road, Kensington, London, England.8 She died on 1 February 1909 in 24 Pembridge Road, Nottinghill Gate, London, England.9,10 The will of Matilda was proved on 12 March 1909 to Baron Rowland de Steinger and George Francis Beville a General in His Majesties Army.
+She gave evidence at an enquiry about the treatment of the poor and sick.5 In the census of 2 April 1871 in Bona Verto House, Brading, Christchurch, Dorset, England, she was listed as the cousin staying with George C Baillie and his family.6 Matilda was listed as the head of the family on the census of 3 April 1881 in 27 Queens Road, Marylebone, London, England.7 Matilda was listed as the head of the family on the census of 5 April 1891 in 48 Penbridge Road, Kensington, London, England.8 Matilda died on 1 February 1909 in 24 Pembridge Road, Notting Hill Gate, London, England, aged 82 after an operation.9,10,11 The will of Matilda was proved on 12 March 1909 to Baron Rowland de Steinger and George Francis Beville a General in His Majesties Army.
 Her effects were valued at £1964 10s 6d.10

 Sources of Information